betheden/hebrew-grammar/content/adjective.rst

   **Good** word-of\_Yahweh that you-spoke.
   The word of Yahweh that you have spoken is **good**.

-.. _adjective-substantive:
+.. _adjective-nominal:

 functions as a noun
 ~~~~~~~~~~~~~~~~~~~

-Rather than describing a noun, sometimes in a sentence an adjective itself functions as a noun.
-This is a called a substantive adjective.
+Rather than describing a noun, sometimes an adjective itself functions as a noun in the sentence.
+This is called a nominal adjective.

 .. csv-table:: Example: PSA 3:2